MichaelEyvazov/UrbanBazaar/README.md

 - Passwords hashed with bcrypt
 - Protected routes with authentication middleware
 - `.env` excluded from version control
-- CORS and Helmet middleware for basic protection
+- CORS middleware for basic protection

 ---